-SYNNEX Corporation (NYSE: SNX), a Fortune 500 corporation, is a leading business process services company providing a comprehensive range of distribution, logistics and integration services for the technology industry and providing outsourced services focused on customer engagement strategy to a broad range of enterprises.
-SYNNEX distributes a broad range of information technology systems and products, and also provides systems design and integration solutions.
-Concentrix, a wholly-owned subsidiary of SYNNEX Corporation, offers a portfolio of strategic solutions and end-to-end business services around customer engagement strategy, process optimization, technology innovation, front and back-office automation and business transformation to clients in ten identified industry verticals.
+SYNNEX Corporation (NYSE: SNX), a Fortune 500 corporation (#198) and a leading business process services company, providing a comprehensive range of distribution, logistics and integration services for the technology industry and providing outsourced services focused on customer engagement strategy to a broad range of enterprises.
+SYNNEX organized to provide products and services through two reportable business segments: Technology Solutions and Concentrix.
+Technology Solutions segment distributes peripherals, IT systems including data center server and storage solutions, system components, software, networking/communications/security equipment, consumer electronics, or CE, and complementary products.
+Within Technology Solutions segment, we also provide systems design and integration solutions.
+Concentrix segment offers a portfolio of strategic solutions and end-to-end business services focused on customer engagement strategy, process optimization, technology innovation, front and back-office automation and business transformation to clients in ten identified industry verticals.

 Robert T. Huang founded SYNNEX in November of 1980 and incorporated the company in the State of California as COMPAC Microelectronics, Inc. The name changed to SYNNEX Information Technologies in February of 1994, and immediately prior to its initial public offering, we changed our name to SYNNEX Corporation in October 2003.
 The company has generated a profit since inception.